railwayapp/docs/src/docs/getting-started.md

 layout="intrinsic"
 width={800} height={480} quality={100} />

-Lets make a tiny change to our application to see if everything is working.
+Let's make a tiny change to our application to see if everything is working.
 Open `src/pages/index.tsx` in a text editor of your choice and change line 79 of the `<h1>` JSX tag to the following string.

 ```javascript